How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 While it doesn’t rival Instagram’s 1 billion active monthly users, Pinterest does boast an impressive 459 million global users.7 In Canada, most Pinterest members are pretty evenly spread between 18 to 64 years of age.
 Interestingly, it is one of the few social media platforms with a strong gender bias.
 It turns out that women are more likely to favour Pinterest than men.2 In fact, Pinterest is a favourite for women, second only to Facebook.2

-For visually-orientated brands (think design, construction and crafts), Pinterest offers interesting benefits over Instagram.
+For visually oriented brands (think design, construction and crafts), Pinterest offers interesting benefits over Instagram.
 The opportunity to connect directly with individuals is limited to comments, pins and follows, which means it’s not a forum for in-depth discussion and debate.
 It is the perfect spot, however, for sharing ideas, getting inspiration and motivating your followers.
 When it comes to positive engagements, building a following, establishing brand credibility and generating sales leads, Pinterest is the preferred platform for creative brands.

-As of 2020, 42% of Canadians owned an X account.2 Compared to the 80% of Canadians who are Facebook users, it doesn’t look like a lot—but it actually makes this social network a contender for third most popular in the country (along with Instagram and Pinterest).
-The bulk of adult X members in Canada are aged 18 to 54.
+As of 2020, 42% of Canadians owned an X account.2 Compared to the 80% of Canadians who are Facebook users, it doesn’t look like a lot—but it makes this social network a contender for third most popular in the country (along with Instagram and Pinterest).
+The bulk of adult X members in Canada are aged 18 to 54.2

-Many of Snapchat’s early adopters are now reaping the rewards of identifying this mobile video- and photo-sharing network.
-With 397 million monthly users (and 238 million daily),9 this is one of the youngest-skewed platforms, and more than half (54%) of Canadian Snapchat users are aged between 18 and 34.2
+Known for its ephemeral content, Snapchat boasts 397 million monthly users (and 238 million daily).9 Snapchat is one of the youngest-skewed platforms, and more than half (54%) of Canadian Snapchat users are aged between 18 and 34.2 A favourite social network among Millennials, Snapchat is becoming increasingly popular among people in older demographics, as well.

 TikTok is the new kid in town, and it has taken off, especially with teens.
-Launched in 2018, TikTok has 800 million monthly users, surpassing LinkedIn, Snapchat, X and Pinterest.10 The 18-to-24 crowd makes up almost half (42%) of global users.10 This increasingly popular app is a social channel to watch.
+Launched in 2018, TikTok has 800 million monthly users, surpassing LinkedIn, Snapchat, X and Pinterest.10 The 18-to-24 crowd makes up almost half (42%) of global users.10

 While Snapchat’s many features revolutionized the way users create and share videos, TikTok takes it to a whole new level with green screen technology, viral challenges and stitches—where a user can reply, react or add to an original user’s content.
 The possibilities for customer engagement are endless.